 Could consumers then lack information about foreign companies, too?

-Nevertheless, it can be assumed that if companies (who are generally better informed then consumers) have a lack of information about foreign market circumstances that foreign consumers also lack information about foreign companies and vice versa.
-Moreover, the same argumentation chain can be made with asymmetric information between governments and firms in international trade.
+Companies (who are generally better informed than consumers) have, according to these theories, a lack of information about foreign cultures and systems (Uppsala model) as well as about the market circumstances at other countries (information friction).
+Thus, a logical conclusion is that consumers must also lack information about foreign companies (and companies about foreign consumers).
+Moreover, the same argumentation can be made with asymmetric information between governments and firms in international trade.

 Another indication lies in the trade creation of immigrants.
 Immigrants create additional trade between the country of origin and the country of destination.
 Head and Ries found out that ten percent more immigrants from one country of origin cause three percent more import from this country and one percent more export to this country.
 The imports of the county of destination from the country of origin are significantly higher than the opposite trade flow, which suggests an information problem, and that it is of relevance since the demand in the country of destination from the country of origin increases significantly.
 The higher demand (in the country of destination from the country of origin) might be caused by enhanced information of the people in the country of destination about the people of the county of origin due to social contact and connection with people from the country of origin.

 Why is asymmetric information an obstacle for international trade?